The Case for Giving Your AI Agent Its Own Computer

 • File management — creates and organizes documents, exports, reference materials

-• Scheduled tasks — can run checks and workflows on a timer without prompting
+• Scheduled tasks — runs checks and workflows on a timer without prompting

-• Works across tools — because it operates at the computer level, it can use basically anything you can use
+• Works across tools — operates at the computer level, so it works with basically anything you can use

 The key insight is that it works the same way a human would.
 It opens apps, clicks buttons, reads screens, types responses.
-That means it doesn’t need special API integrations for every service.
-If it has a browser, it can work with almost anything.
+No special API integrations needed for every service — if it has a browser, it can work with almost anything.

 The shift in how you think about AI